umatrangolo/nio-notes/NOTES.md

     scala> selector.selectedKeys
     res62: java.util.Set[java.nio.channels.SelectionKey] = [sun.nio.ch.SelectionKeyImpl@1ee902cd]

-We could now pass this set to a dispathcer that will loop on the selected keys and process the incoming requests sharing the work on a *bounded* pool of threads.
+We could now pass this set to a dispatcher that will loop on the selected keys and process the incoming requests sharing the work on a *bounded* pool of threads.